Common Name : Malaysian Green Jewel Stick Insect

 Status: Captive Bred

-A beautiful new species of stick insect (possibly the prettiest I have ever seen!).
+A beautiful species of stick insect (probably the prettiest I have ever seen).
 Bright green in colour with delicate cerise wings.
-Adults are long and quite slender (approx. 10-12cm).
+Adults are long and quite slender (approx. 10-12cm, males are smaller than females).

 How I keep mine